splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

    #.
 Go to :guilabel:`New Integration`.

 #.
-Enter a name for this GCP integration, then :guilabel:`Add Project`.
+Enter a name for the new GCP integration, then :guilabel:`Add Project`.
 #.
 Next, select :guilabel:`Import Service Account Key`, and select one or more of the JSON key files that you downloaded from GCP in :ref:`Configure GCP <gcp-two>`.
 #.
 Select :guilabel:`Open`.
 You can then see the project IDs corresponding to the service account keys you selected.
 #.
 To import :ref:`metrics <gcp-metrics>` from only some of the available services, follow these steps: